Poor Knights Islands

 The Poor Knights Islands (Māori: Tawhiti Rahi) are a group of islands off the east coast of the Northland Region of the North Island of New Zealand.
-They lie 50 km to the northeast of Whangarei, and 22 km offshore halfway between Bream Head and Cape Brett.
+They lie 50 km to the northeast of Whangārei, and 22 km offshore halfway between Bream Head and Cape Brett.
 Uninhabited since the 1820s, they are a nature reserve and popular underwater diving spot, with boat tours typically departing from Tutukaka.
 The Poor Knights Islands Marine Reserve surrounds the island.

-Beaglehole (1955) comments that the origin of the island name is not clear, and speculates that the name could be related to the Poor Knights of Windsor, or that the islands were named for their resemblance to Poor Knight's Pudding, a bread-based dish topped with egg and fried, popular at the time of discovery by Europeans.
+Historian John Beaglehole (1955) comments that the origin of the islands' name is not clear, and speculates that the name could be related to the Poor Knights of Windsor, or that the islands were named for their resemblance to Poor Knight's Pudding, a bread-based dish topped with egg and fried, popular at the time of discovery by Europeans.

 Description

 The chain consists of two large islands (Tawhiti Rahi, the larger at 151.5 ha, and Aorangi (101 ha) to the south), and several smaller islands.
-Aorangaia and Archway Island lie to the southwest of Aorangi Island, and there is also a group of smaller rocky islets between the two main islands, the largest of which is Motu Kapiti.
+Aorangaia and Archway Island lie to the southwest of Aorangi Island, and there is also a group of smaller rocky islets between the two main islands, the largest of which is Motu Kapiti Island.
+Others include Bird and Kaka Rock.

+To the south, there is a smaller island named Ngoio Rock.
 The Poor Knights Islands are the eroded remnants of a 4-million-year-old rhyolitic volcano that is estimated to have been 1000 m tall and 25 km in diameter.